 However, the situation can be quite different if you are accused of speeding 25mph over the posted speed limit.
 Below is some useful information to know if you find yourself in such a situation.

-Don’t Count on a Reduction
+Don’t Count on a Reduction if you were Caught Speeding 25mph Over

 In Jefferson Parish, the District Attorney’s Office will usually not give reductions for speeding tickets if you have been cited for exceeding the posted speed limit by 25mph or more.
 This means that your citation will likely not be dismissed, nor will the prosecuting office be willing to accept any argument against the charge.